Slape & Howard

 The Kansas Workers' Compensation Act (KWCA) is complicated legislation filled with complex rules.
 If you file a workers’ compensation claim yourself, it could result in a dismissal or denial of your injuries.

 Our Wichita law firm is well aware of the reasons that cases are often dismissed, and we are forward-thinking in making applications on behalf of clients so that we can avoid denials.
+We know the tricks, and we have been able to overcome a vast majority of these denials for our clients.
 This is just one way that hiring a workers’ compensation lawyer can work to your benefit.

 Proving Your Injuries